threnjen/Air-Travel-Delay-Study/README.md

 > These weak predictions can actually be explicitly visualized and it will make sense why this isn't working.
-> The visual type below takes all of our different possible predictive elements and makes them into a kind of 2D map where data that is similar in characteristics and overall outcome - delay or no delay - are clumped together and then we can visually see how similar outcomes share similar characteristics.
+> The visual type below takes all of our different possible predictive elements and makes them into a kind of 2D map where data that is similar in characteristics are clumped together and then we can visually see how similar outcomes share similar characteristics.

 > ![Figure 6 - UMAP - strong set](https://github.com/threnjen/flatiron_module_03_project/blob/main/images/umap_example.png)